SINGROUP/critcatworks/README.md

 # critcatworks

-CritCatWorks is a worklow manager for DFT simulations on nanocluster databases built on Fireworks.
+CritCatWorks is a workflow manager for DFT simulations on nanocluster databases built on Fireworks.
 The documentation along with tutorials is available at [https://singroup.github.io/critcatworks/](https://singroup.github.io/critcatworks/)